The Macarena virus: Is it dangerous?

-After examining this code, Sophos notes that “This is a proof-of-concept virus with very limited spreading ability.
-Frankly you're more likely to be struck by lightning than troubled by Macarena,” says Graham Cluley, a Sophos senior technology consultant.
-“No-one should panic, and while this is an indication that hackers are showing an increased interest in targeting the Mac OS X platform it is still a lot safer place to be than Windows.”
+After examining this code, Sophos notes that “This is a proof-of-concept virus with minimal spreading ability.
+Frankly, you're more likely to be struck by lightning than troubled by Macarena,” says Graham Cluley, a Sophos senior technology consultant.
+“No-one should panic, and while this is an indication that hackers are showing an increased interest in targeting the Mac OS X platform, it is still a lot safer place to be than Windows.”

 No reports existed outlining the impact of the infection.
 Indicating that this was a little virus that couldn’t, and it did not at the time pose a serious risk to Mac owners.
 There were also no reports of any contact with a command and control server; again, indicating that it was probably too early-stage in its development to cause a serious infection or steal and copy and data or passwords.

-However, it doesn't mean that - if you had a Mac in 2006 - an early-version of this may not be lurking in the shadows (when data and settings are transferred over from one Mac to another), and if that is the case then it still needs removing.
-Even POC malware viruses can act as a gateway for more robust, more dangerous and modern malware viruses.
+However, it doesn't mean that - if you had a Mac in 2006 - an early-version of this may not be lurking in the shadows (when data and settings are transferred over from one Mac to another).
+If that is the case, then it still needs removing.
+Even POC malware viruses can be a gateway for more robust, more dangerous, and modern malware viruses.